Skaletti/real-time-chat/README.md

-# НАЗВАНИЕ_ПРОЕКТА
+# Real Time Chat

-This template should help get you started developing with Vue 3 in Vite.
+This application will allow you to chat with your friends.

 ## Recommended IDE Setup